The official blog of the Lung Institute.

 Due to the genetic nature of the deficiency, the only way to test for AATD is through the blood.
 Upon discovering the predisposition to the deficiency, lifestyle changes can be prescribed (quitting smoking, etc.) as well gene therapy.

 Alpha-1 antitrypsin deficiency may create a larger susceptibility to lung diseases such as COPD, but there is hope for those born with this genetic predisposition.
-Although the lung diseases caused by this deficiency cannot be reversed, it’s possible to address their symptoms and development through stem cell therapy and continued stem cell research.
+Although the lung diseases caused by this deficiency cannot be reversed, it’s possible to address their symptoms and development through stem cell therapy and continued cellular research.

 As the scientific community continues to put their best minds to the task of solving the problems of the human body, the Lung Institute will continue to bring these advancements to the public with the hope of bettering quality of life for those who need it most.